Tesla Model 3 Long Range

 • Side curtain airbags for both the first and second rows

-• A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact
+• A front-center airbag that reduces the risk of the driver and front passenger colliding with each other during a side impact

-The front and rear seatbelts are equipped with pyrotechnic pretensioners without load limiters.
-In the event of a collision, the pretensioners tighten the seatbelts to secure occupants firmly in their seats.
+The front and rear seatbelts use pyrotechnic pretensioners without load limiters.
+In a collision, the pretensioners remove belt slack.

 The Tesla Model 3 Long Range has been rigorously tested by Euro NCAP, an independent organization that evaluates vehicle safety.
 It received a 5-star rating, with the following scores: